 Step 5: Click on Save

-Click ‘Save’ to complete the SMS integration for forms.
+Click ‘Save’ to save the SMS API integration for forms.
 Now, you’ve completed setting up SMS notification at the account level, and you’ll receive an SMS alert for every form submission.

 To integrate SMS at the form level, log in to QRCodeChimp and navigate to the form QR code solution.